GabRider/Doctorat_big_data/Algorithms/time_scheduling/Readme.md

 ---

 ### Data Overview
-This [link](./data_convertion.md) offers a comprehensive overview of the dataset, detailing its structure, properties, and attributes.
+This [link](./data_convertion.md) give an overview of the dataset, detailing its structure, properties, and attributes.
 The second [link](./csv_overview.md) focuses on the dataset after its conversion into CSV format.